sergii-bond/data_vis/README.md

           making it more explanatory rather than exploratory
   * Revision resulted in index.html

-[Here](https://discussions.udacity.com/t/project-feedback-d3-visualization/35446) is the link to the page with the feedbacks listed above.

 #Resources
 *(list any sources you consulted to create your visualization)*